algo21-116010293/Assignment1/README.md

 Risk budget model comes from the management of risk, which means customers are able to decide the risk of different asset at beginning and finally can be provided with a portfolio that produce the greatest profit.

-Suppose a portfolio contains n assets and the allocation is `w = (w1,w2,...,wn)`, where `wi` means the weight of asset i in this portfolio.
-Through the information about these 5 asssets and use this model, we can finally get the optimal portfolio that minimize the risk.

 More mathematical details can be seen in
 [Mathematical Explaination](https://github.com/algo21-116010293/Assignment1/wiki)